VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > what can we do if we don't have access to the source code and so can't
 > make any changes?

-> *Developer #2*: In both cases we use the same technique to solve the
+> *Developer #2*: In both cases, we use the same technique to solve the
 > problem.
 Instead of publishing the events from within the application
 > code, we can use another process that monitors the database and sends
 > the events when it detects a change in the database.
 This solution may
 > introduce a small amount of latency, but it does avoid the need for a
-> two-phase commit and it can be implemented without making any changes
+> two-phase commit and you can implement it without making any changes
 > to the application code.

 A further issue relates to when and where to persist integration events.
-In the example discussed above, the events are raised in the Conference Management bounded context and handled in the Orders and Registrations bounded context that uses them to populate its read-model.
-If a failure occurs that causes the system to loose the read-model data, then without saving the events there is no way to re-create this read-model data.
+In the example discussed above, the Conference Management bounded context publishes the events and the Orders and Registrations bounded context handles them and uses them to populate its read-model.
+If a failure occurs that causes the system to lose the read-model data, then without saving the events there is no way to re-create this read-model data.

 Whether you need to persist these integration events will depend on the specific requirements and implementation of your application.
 For
 example:

-* Integration events may be handled in the write-model (and not on the read-side as in the current example) and will then result in changes on the write-side that are persisted as other events.
+* The write-side may handle the integration, not the read-side as in the current example.
+The events will then result in changes on the write-side it persists as other events.
 * Integration events may represent transient data that does not need to be persisted.
 * Integration events from a CRUD-style bounded context may contain state